pktgen/fgen/docs/guides/linux_gsg/linux_gsg.rst

    You will need to manually reboot the host after using the localhost-kernel-install.yml playbook

-Building CNDP
+Building FGEN
 ~~~~~~~~~~~~~

-After running Ansible to install all the dependencies, CNDP can be built by typing `make` in the
+After running Ansible to install all the dependencies, FGEN can be built by typing `make` in the
 top level dir:

 .. code-block:: console